anton-kravchenko/cypress-selectors/README.md

     - leave a note about `eq` - it doesn't work for XPath based selectors
     - write docs about translate (for searching ignoring case)
-    - write docs about XPath children defined via // and ./ -->
+    - write docs about XPath children defined via // and ./
+    - document ignoreCase (make note, that it works only for Text)
+    - Add supported Cypress versions
+ -->